-3. REVENUE RECOGNITION
+4. REVENUE RECOGNITION

-We recognize revenue in accordance with ASC Topic 606, Revenue from Contracts with Customers ("ASC 606").
+We recognize revenue in accordance with Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers.
 We have two reportable segments: Marketplace and Resale.

 Through the Marketplace segment, we act as an intermediary between ticket buyers and sellers.
-We earn revenue processing ticket sales from our Owned Properties, consisting of the Vivid Seats website and our mobile applications, and from our Private Label offering, which is comprised of numerous distribution partners.
+We earn revenue processing ticket sales from our Owned Properties, consisting of our websites and mobile applications, and from our Private Label offering, which is comprised of numerous distribution partners.